 We have incurred net losses and negative cash flows since inception.
 We currently have no product revenues, and may not succeed in developing or commercializing any products that will generate product or licensing revenues.
 We do not expect to have any products on the market for several years.
 Our primary activity to date has been research and development and conducting clinical trials.
 Development of our product candidates requires a process of preclinical and clinical testing, during which our product candidates could fail.
 We may not be able to enter into agreements with one or more companies experienced in the manufacturing and marketing of therapeutic drugs and, to the extent that we are unable to do so, we may not be able to market our product candidates.
-Whether we achieve profitability or not will depend on our success in developing, manufacturing, and marketing our product candidates.
 We have experienced net losses and negative cash flows from operating activities since inception and we expect such losses and negative cash flows to continue for the foreseeable future.
-As of March 31, 2016, we had a stockholders' equity of approximately \$2,577,000.
-The operating loss for the three months ended March 31, 2016 was approximately (\$2,001,000), and we may never achieve profitability.
+As of June 30, 2016, we had a stockholders' equity of approximately \$9,829,000.
+The operating loss for the six months ended June 30, 2016 was approximately \$4,334,000 and we may never achieve profitability.